Counseling

 Andrea holds a Master of Social Work degree and has experience working with children and families impacted by trauma.
 Her clinical focus includes anxiety, depression, and the effects of abuse.
 Andrea has provided services in both English and Spanish, and she is passionate about making mental health care accessible to Spanish-speaking communities.
 She incorporates Cognitive Behavioral Therapy (CBT), play-based interventions, and trauma-informed care to support healing and growth.
 Andrea is committed to helping each client feel safe, empowered, and heard throughout their counseling journey.

-Hannah is pursuing a Master of Social Work at Troy University.
-She will intern at Family Connection from August to December 2025 where she will focus on providing therapeutic services to at-risk youth in Shelby County.
+Hannah has a Master of Social Work from Troy University.
+She interned at Family Connection from August to December 2025 where she focused on providing therapeutic services to youth in Shelby County.
 She holds a Bachelor of Social Work from the University of Montevallo, where she completed her BSW internship at the Shelby County Juvenile Probation Office in 2024.
 Since 2023, she has also served as a Court Appointed Special Advocate (CASA) for Chilton and Autauga Counties.
-During her internship, she will employ evidence-based practices including Trauma-Informed care, crisis intervention, and Cognitive Behavioral Therapy.
+As a Counselor, Hannah employs evidence-based practices including Trauma-Informed care, crisis intervention, and Cognitive Behavioral Therapy.
 She has experience in techniques from Gestalt Therapy, Reality Therapy, and psychodrama to effectively engage and support youth in group settings.

 Family Connection Counseling accepts Blue Cross Blue Shield, All Kids, and Medicaid for outpatient counseling.
 We also offer a sliding fee scale to ensure that every young person and family can access the care they need.
 For more information about our sliding scale, a specific counselor, or to schedule an appointment please call (205) 908-0271.